 - Whistleblowers are punished instead of protected.

 Over time, these issues erode trust, damage morale, and push good employees out the door.
-Worse, when unethical behavior is exposed, it can destroy a company’s reputation overnight.
+Worse, when unethical behavior is exposed, it can destroy an organization’s reputation overnight.

 Real-World Consequences of Ethical Failures

-- Lawsuits and financial penalties: Companies that ignore workplace harassment or discrimination claims can face massive legal consequences.
+- Lawsuits and financial penalties: Organizations that ignore workplace harassment or discrimination claims can face massive legal consequences.

 Building a Culture of Ethics and Accountability